smirarab/ASTRAL/astral-tutorial.md

    * `f1`, `f2`, `f3`: these three values show the total number of quartet trees in all the gene trees that support the main topology, the first alternative, and the second alternative, respectively.
    * `pp1`, `pp2`, `pp3`: these three show the local posterior probabilities (as defined in the description of `-t 4`) for the main topology, the first alternative, and the second alternative, respectively.
    * `QC`: this shows the total number of quartets defined around each branch (this is what our paper calls `m`).
    * `EN`: this is the effective number of genes for the branch.
-      * If you don't have any missing data, this would be the number of branches in your tree.
-      * When there are missing data, some gene trees might have nothing to say about a branch and these would not count towards EN.
+If you don't have any missing data, this would be the number of branches in your tree.
+When there are missing data, some gene trees might have nothing to say about a branch.
 Thus, the effective number of genes might be smaller than the total number of genes.
-      * Things become more complex if your gene trees include polytomies.
-A fully resolved gene tree would contribute 1 to `f1+f2+f3` if it has at least one quartet around and would contribute 0 if it has no quartet around it.
-If a gene tree has polytomies, it can contribute <1 to `f1+f2+f3`.
-Let `M` be the total number of fully resolved quartets of species around around a branch of interest (`M` already takes into account missing data).
-Let's say that out of `M` quartets, only `R` are resolved in the gene tree due to polytomies.
-The contribution of this gene tree to `f1+f2+f3` is `R/M<1` in this scenario.
-Thus, `EN=f1+f2+f3` can be a non-integer when we have multifurcations in the input gene trees.

 * *Polytomy test* (`-t 10`): runs an experimental test to see if a null hypothesis that the branch is a polytomy could be rejected.
 See [this paper: doi:10.3390/genes9030132](http://www.mdpi.com/2073-4425/9/3/132).

 Run: